Dedetat/powerpuff-yourself/README.md

  2. As you can guess, it crashes 💥

 #### [#34](https://github.com/Dedetat/powerpuff-yourself/pull/34/files) - Updating the model, mobx-state-tree way
 > To mutate the model, mobx-state-tree wants you to create an action.
-That way the immutability of the state is kept 💖
+That way mobx-state-tree can create snapshots and the immutability of the state is kept 💖
- 1. Describe the action within the function `types.actions`
+ 1. Describe the action within the function `actions` called on the model
- 2. Actions take `self` as parameter, it represents the instance itself.
-They return an object of functions updating the state
+ 2. We give a callback to `actions` function.
+This callback takes `self` as parameter, it represents the instance itself.
+The function returns an object of defined actions
  3. Here our action is very simple : we set the `mood` field of the instance with the given `mood`
  4. Use this action to modify the instance, it works 🎉